microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 ## Setup

 ### Physical Setup
-The AVR DU Curiosity Nano Development Board has two USB-C ports.
-One for programming the device via the onboard debugger and one connected directly to the AVR DU.
+The AVR DU Curiosity Nano Development Board has two USB-C® ports.
+One for programming the device via the on-board debugger and one connected directly to the AVR DU.
 While programming the device over the AVR DU's port is possible using bootloaders, this example uses the debugger port so both ports needs to be connected to the host computer.
-After programming only the AVR DU side needs to continue being connected.
+After programming, only the AVR DU side needs to continue being connected.

 ### MCC Project Setup
 This section shows how the example is set up in MPLAB using MCC.
-An overview of the MCC setup when completed is shown in the image below:
+An overview of the complete MCC setup is shown in the image below:
 <p><img src="images/mcc_overview.jpg" width="600"/></p>

-1. Start a new Microchip Embedded Standalone Project in MPLAB selecting the AVR DU as your device.
+1. Start a new Microchip Embedded Application Project in MPLAB, selecting the AVR DU as your device.
-2. Open MCC to start setting up the US
+2. Open MCC to start setting up the USB Device Stack:
     * If the USB library doesn’t show up in Libraries under Device Resources (By default on the left in MPLAB) it needs to be added in the Content Manager menu.
-The button is in the Device Resources section or under Tools in the menu
+The button is in the Device Resources section or under Tools in the menu.
-3. Add the USB Device Stack library to the project
+3. Add the USB Device Stack library to the project.
-4. Add the AC0, RTC and VREF drivers to the project
+4. Add the AC0, RTC and VREF drivers to the project.
-5. Follow the setup below to configure the library and drivers
+5. Follow the setup below to configure the library and drivers.

 #### USB General Settings
 The configurator is set so that the AVR DU will identify as a CDC device on the highest level.
 The toggle switch for adding the Virtual Serial example code is also enabled.
 <p><img src="images/mcc_usb_general_settings.jpg" width="500"/></p>

 #### USB Device Descriptors
-For this example the Device Descriptors section is left as default.
+For this example, the Device Descriptors section is left as default.
 For other applications, information on the product can be added here.
 <p><img src="images/mcc_usb_device_descriptors.jpg" width="500"/></p>

 #### USB Interfaces